paulmakepeace/descrypi/README.md

 bin/descrypi
  ````

-This will ping every host on each of your workstation's IPv4 interfaces then report any found Pi(s).
-Those Pi(s) will be stored in a local a (text file) database, `mac_ips.json`.
+This will ping every host on each of your workstation's IPv4 interfaces then report any newly found Pi(s).
+Those Pi(s) will be stored in a local (text file) database, `hosts.json`.
 Next time you run `bin/descrypi` it'll recognize that MAC-to-IP mapping.

 ### Assign (TODO)

-Next, if you want to assign a static IP to the machines update the IP addresses in `mac_ips.json`.
+Next, if you want to assign a static IP to the machines update the IP addresses in `hosts.json`.
 Running `bin/descrypi` should report that the IP is updated and won't overwrite it.

 A future feature will actually connect to the Pi and assign this address.

+## Other Tools

 ### Ping

-To ping Pi(s) in the `mac_ips.json` database,
+To ping Pi(s) in the `hosts.json` database,

 ```shell
 bin/descrypi ping
 ```

-## Other Tools

 ### Networks